cactuslab/nicetype/README.md

 * Hyphen-dashes to em and endashes
 * Two, three or more dots to horizontal ellipsis

-> Please note this plugin is intended for English locales.
+> Please note these transforms are intended for English locales.

 ---